ashwandhsreekumar/examination-pass-generator/README.md

 - Date of issue
 - Academic year

+## Input File Format

+See `input/README.md` for detailed information about the required CSV file formats and columns.

 ## Notes

 - Admission numbers are left blank if not provided
 - Excel Pathway School passes require principal signature to be added
 - Only generates passes for grades with matching exam schedules
 - Each PDF contains 2 passes per page for efficient printing
+- Sample files with fake data are provided for reference